Sociology 192 / Anthropology 192

 Course Description for SOC-192-1 and AN-192-1

-In order to enhance students’ abilities to link Christian faith, practice and major study as well as facilitate more department-wide conversation between students and faculty about commonly shared topics, students are required to attend 26 hours of campus lectures, films, workshops, or department-sponsored events (e.g., Department Retreat, Brownbag Lunch, Field Experience Day) during their course of enrollment at Westmont.
-These events include department- sponsored activities (such as field experiences and the annual retreat).
-Students will be sent emails designating approved events throughout the academic semester.
-Eligible activities will be determined by the listed professor or the dept. chair.
-Student requests for any other activity (i.e., either on- or off-campus events) to “count” must have the prior approval of the instructor or the dept. chair for SOC/ANTH192 credits to be accepted.
-No activity will receive both credit for an enrolled class and for SOC/ANTH192.
+In order to enhance students’ abilities to link Christian faith, practice, and major study, as well as facilitate more department-wide conversation between students and faculty about commonly shared topics, students are required to attend a minimum of 26 hours of campus lectures, films, workshops, or department-sponsored events (e.g., Department Retreat, Brownbag Lunch, Field Experience Day) during their course of enrollment at Westmont.
+Students will be sent emails designating approved events throughout the academic year.
+Eligible activities will be determined by the instructor or the department chair.
+Student requests for any other activity (i.e., either on- or off-campus events) to “count” must have the prior approval of the instructor or the department chair for SOC/AN 192 credit to be accepted.
+No activity may receive credit for both an enrolled class and for SOC/AN 192.

-(The response length should consist of 1 paragraph per question):
+(The response length should consist of one paragraph per question.)

 1. What is the primary content or argument of the lecture, film, performance, exhibit, or panel you attended?

-2. What is your response: Do you resonate with the material presented in this event?
+2. What is your response?
+Do you resonate with the material presented in this event?
 Or do you have difficulty identifying with its perspective and/or argument?
-Drawing on sociological or anthropological theories/concepts you are familiar with, reflect on what shapes your response to this event.
+Drawing upon sociological or anthropological theories and/or concepts you are familiar with, reflect upon what shapes your response to this event.

-3. Discuss one new insight that you gain by applying a sociological or anthropological perspective, theory, or concept to your understanding of this event.
+3. Discuss at least one new insight that you gain by applying a sociological or anthropological perspective, theory, or concept to your understanding of this event.

-1. Drawing on the range of presentations you've attended, explain how has your exposure to these events made you aware of the underlying social structures and realities that inform our individual actions?
+1. Reflecting upon the range of events you attended, discuss how your exposure to these events has changed your awareness of the underlying social structures and realities that impact our individual actions.

-2. Consider what this experience has taught you about power.
-Whether big power or little power, visible power or invisible power, most people dwell in systems of domination and subordination without really thinking about them.
-Through the content of the presentations or the presentations themselves, identify and discuss at least two ways in which you saw manifestations of power (or a relative lack thereof).
+2. Consider what these experiences have taught you about power.
+Most people dwell in systems of domination and subordination, privilege and oppression, without really thinking about them.
+Through the content of the presentations or in the presentations themselves, identify and discuss at least two ways in which you saw manifestations of power (or a relative lack thereof).

-3. One of the primary purposes of SOC/AN 192 is to guide your development as a critical citizen--one who acts for the good of the larger community.
-How has applying sociological thinking to these events shaped your notions of citizenship and your Christian faith?
+3. One of the primary purposes of SOC/AN 192 is to guide your development as a critical citizen—that is, a person who acts for the good of the larger community.
+How has applying sociological and/or anthropological thinking to these events shaped your notions of citizenship and your Christian faith?

-Dr. Judy Alexandre has an office in Deane Hall, room 109.
+Dr. Sarah Jirek has an office in Deane Hall, room 209.